MegaIng/turing-complete-interface/README.md

 ### From verilog

-It is possible to load a circuit from a verilog file.
+It is possible to load a circuit from a verilog file, if the file was compiled and flattened via YoSys with the techlib by NotEdward on discord (links coming soon).

 To view such a generated circuit use: